Best Native Plants for a Natural Privacy Screen

 Chestnut Oak Tree

 The Chestnut Oak is a large deciduous tree species known for its deeply lobed, toothed leaves and acorn-bearing acorns, commonly found in eastern North America's forests.
 Majestic and resilient species that offer numerous landscaping benefits.
 Its distinct characteristics and contributions make it popular in various outdoor settings, such as parks, gardens, and residential landscapes.
 The Chestnut Oak Tree (Quercus Montana) is a beautiful addition to any lawn with its towering trunk, long branches, and vibrant green leaves.
 At maturity, it stands 50—to 60 feet tall and belongs to the beech family.
 As its namesake implies, it produces nuts during early fall.
-Wildlife Love The Chestnut Oak Tree Whether on a home property or commercial lawn, the stately appearance makes them a welcome addition.
+Chestnut Oaks (Quercus prinus) Promote Wildlife and Harvesting Potential Whether on a home property or commercial lawn, the stately appearance makes them a welcome addition.
 Because of their durability and strength, they are excellent at supporting a thriving local ecosystem.
 Many wildlife, including chipmunks, squirrels, and native birds, make their homes among the branches.
-They are native to the eastern United States and play a vital role in ecosystems from southern Maine to central Mississippi and Michigan in the north.
+Support Wildlife With Chestnut Oaks They are native to the eastern United States and play a vital role in ecosystems from southern Maine to central Mississippi and Michigan in the north.
 Once mature, its beautiful green leaves offer ample shade, and it is easy to trim branches back to create a manicured landscape that still provides environmental benefits.
 Chestnut Oak Trees Get Very Tall They can reach up to 125 feet tall in the wild and put on a dazzling display of warm colors during autumn.
 Their naturally glossy green leaves will shift into vibrant yellow and reddish brown hues during the fall, making them the perfect choice for someone who dreams of an autumn paradise in their yard.
 Mighty oaks are hearty saplings that will thrive for decades with proper care.
 With an average lifespan of 400 years, these are some of the longest-living members of their plant family.
 Imagine planting one today and growing it throughout your life, watching the branches grow more robust and the trunk taller yearly.
 One sapling can be planted in a loved one's honor and grow to become a beloved heirloom that generations of your family care for.
 Chestnut Oak Tree Has a Natural Beauty That Lasts for Centuries Because Chestnut Oak Trees live for so long, they are excellent investments for homeowners and commercial properties.
 Transform your landscape with a single sapling and watch magnificent wildlife and beauty unfold as it grows.

 Redbud Tree - TN Nursery